 The marginal tax rate applies only to your next dollar earned, while the average rate is your total tax divided by your total income.
 Treating the marginal rate as if it applied to your whole income badly overstates the burden.

-For example, a Manitoban earning $100,000 has a combined marginal tax rate of approximately 33.25%, but an average income tax rate closer to 24.5%.
+For example, a Manitoban earning $100,000 has a combined marginal tax rate of approximately 33.25%, but an average income-tax rate closer to 22.8%.
 If you mistakenly applied the marginal rate of 33.25% to the entire $100,000, you would expect to owe around $33,250 in income tax.
+In reality, the total federal and provincial income tax is about $22,775, or about 22.8% of income.

 Misclassifying Non-Employment Income

 Business or freelance income may have different CPP, EI, and withholding requirements compared to employee salaries.
 Unless indicated otherwise, this calculator is intended for employee payroll estimates rather than for self-employment tax calculations.
-Treating it as regular salary can cause excessive payroll deductions and inaccurate net pay calculations.
+Treating it as regular salary can cause excessive payroll deductions and inaccurate take-home pay calculations.

-For instance, if a self-employed Manitoban with $80,000 in net business income enters that amount as employment income, the calculator deducts the employee-only CPP of $4,230.45 and EI of $1,123.07.
-In practice, a self-employed individual owes both the employee and employer shares of CPP, totalling $8,460.90, and EI is not deducted at all unless you have voluntarily opted in for special benefits.
-That means the calculator would understate CPP by about $4,231 and overstate EI by $1,123, throwing your estimated net pay off by more than $5,300.
+For instance, if a self-employed Manitoban with $80,000 in net business income enters that amount as employment income, the calculator deducts the employee-only CPP of $4,230.45, CPP2 of $216 and EI of $1,123.07.
+In practice, a self-employed individual owes both the employee and employer shares of CPP, totalling $8,460.90, CPP2 of $432, and EI is not deducted at all unless you have voluntarily opted in for special benefits.
+That means the calculator would understate CPP by about $4,230.45, CPP2 by about $216, and overstate EI by $1,123.07, resulting in an estimated after-tax pay of more than $3,323.38 ($4,230.45 + $216 – $1,123.07).

 Manitoba vs Other Provinces at the Same Salary